CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 It is inevitable that your website will not work as you expected.
 You will have to find out what's wrong and fix it.
 This process of debugging can be very frustrating, and can be very creative and rewarding.
 The more debugging you do, the better you'll get.

+Before any detailed debugging, run your code through a validator.
+It's amazing how many little faults, like failing to close a div element, can be discovered by a validator.
+HTML, CSS, and JavaScript can be validated in this way.
+Fix all the faults the validator finds, until your code checks clean.

-Before any detailed debugging, run your HTML, CSS and JavaScript through code validators and formatters.
-Your code editor may assist in code formatting.
+Also before any detailed debugging, run your code through a formatter.
+Your code editor may assist in code formatting; learn how this feature works and use it.
+It is amazing how well-formatted and indented code can "snag" your eye to a trouble spot.

 Here are some debugging tips:
 - Have basic documentation and reference material on hand.
-- Compose a detailed statement of the problem you see, for your own reference.
+- Pose a concise statement of your problem.
+This statement may be a basis for a Google search, or for asking for help.
-- Chop larger problems into smaller problems, until you have problems too small to escape solutions.
+- Chop larger problems into smaller problems, until you have problems too small to fight back.
 - When debugging a feature, try it in isolation in a code pen.
 - When you add a new feature to your project, start small and simple until you learn all its corners.
+- If you've solved a problem that you think may interest others, post a summary of your work on Slack.
 - Use the [Rubber Duck method.](https://en.wikipedia.org/wiki/Rubber_duck_debugging)

 You may find the following links helpful: